The wonderfully ornate Upright Diagonal Floral Grid latticework that adorns the doors of Guryongsa Temple in Buk-gu, Busan.

 Hello Again Everyone!!

-, in the various Buddhist temples that dot the landscape, there are a countless amount of beautiful wooden latticework adorning entryways to the temple halls.
+All around Korea, in the various Buddhist temples that dot the landscape, there are a countless amount of beautiful wooden latticework adorning entryways to the temple halls.
 The entryways that are adorned with various wooden lattice work are geometric and floral in design.
 And while the geometric and floral latticework are intricate and usually gorgeous in design, the exact meaning as to why the lattices are geometric and floral in design may not be as obvious.
-Korea

 In total, there are usually three kinds of designs for floral latticework at Korean Buddhist temples.
 The first is a Diagonal Grid, the second is an Upright Diagonal Grid, and the third is the Upright Diagonal Floral Grid.
 While there are still other designs at Korean Buddhist temples, these are the three most common that adorn Buddhist halls.

 The wonderfully colourful latticework that adorns the main hall at Anyangam Hermitage in Yangsan, Gyeongsangnam-do.